P-mir/LexBel/README.md

 ## Covered Legal Codes

-the corpus of articles support the RAG system comprise 32 Belgian codes, collected in May 2021.
+the corpus of articles support the RAG system comprise 32 Belgian codes, collected in May 2021 by Louis, A., & Spanakis, G.

- [!Limitations]
+> [!WARNING]

-This project was done for demo purposes and users might several limitations:
+> Users might notice several limitations:

-- Potentially outdated answers
+> - **Potentially outdated answers** due to the age of the dataset.
-- Limited data: Several important Code of Law are out of the scope, such as Labour, Social Law and Highway Code.
+> - **Limited data**: Several important Code of Law are out of the scope, such as Labour, Social Law and Highway Code.
 Ordinary Laws, regulations are out of the scope as well.
-- Small model: A cost efficient model is used, which may not always return the most relevant results.
+> - **Small model**: A cost efficient model is used, which may not always return the most relevant results.

 ##  Quick Start